 School administrators work in every level of education.
-They may direct programming, hire and supervise staff, manage budgets and make decisions that affect the academic community.
+They might direct programming, hire and supervise staff, manage budgets and make decisions that affect the academic community.
 They are also in charge of developing a direction and mission for the facility at which they work.

 Admission to graduate programs generally requires that the applicant has a few years of experience in the school system in addition to an undergraduate degree from an accredited university.
-Once accepted, students frequently have a choice of specialization in the areas such as K-12, higher education, non-school setting or public education leadership.
+Once accepted, students frequently have a choice of specialization in areas such as K-12, higher education, non-school setting and public education leadership.

 Once employed, school administrators have many ethical obligations.
 These education professionals are responsible for reporting suspected abuse as well as reaching out to students with physical, psychological or emotional issues.

 Job opportunities for elementary, middle and secondary school administrators are expected to grow slower than average at about 6% from 2012 to 2022, according to the BLS.
 For the same decade, growth for preschool administrators was estimated at 17%, and postsecondary administrator job growth was predicted to be 15%.